farfarawaylabs/react-native-beautiful-notifications/README.md

 This library is using the awesome react-native-animatable for all animations, you should install it as well. https://github.com/oblador/react-native-animatable

+** Please note: ** Starting version 2.0.0 this library is is using the popular react-native-vector-icons to support showing icons inside notifications.
+If you are using version 2 and up, please follow the installaitions instructions of react-native-vector-icons here: https://github.com/oblador/react-native-vector-icons#installation

+If you want to use this library without this dependency, please use any version between 1.0.0 and 2.0.0.
+You can also checkout the Tag V1.0.0 from this repository.

 ```sh
 npm install @farfarawaylabs/react-native-beautiful-notifications
 ```